Societal impact of nanotechnology: Ethical ramifications of nanotechnology

 The ethics of nanotechnology are hard to discuss since the risk have not been verified or quantified to great extent.
 But these discussions are needed to deal with the rapid and development of this new technology.
 Scientist must be aware of the potential risks and benefits to not just the scientific community but society as a whole.
 The reason behind the emergence of Nano-ethics is the idea of using nanotechnology on humans and the environment to enhance or evolve.
-Scientist who work in nano tech are both the most optimistic about its progress and worried for its risks on society, though most coming into nanotechnology have no introduction to the ethics.
+Scientists who work in nano tech are optimistic about its progress and worried for its risks on society, though most coming into nanotechnology have no introduction to the ethics.

 The advancement of science helped focus research into nanotechnology, soon the price of nano based material grew exponentially and funding was being given to its research.
 Though claims about its harmful affects also increased as did the concern of its effect on society.
 Laws were then made to monitor nano technology and make sure ethical, environmental and societal concerns were ingrained.
 Research programs and funding were encouraged internationally.